-To assist the Mayor in raising finances toward the Mayor's charity, the Council have resolved to allow the Mayor to nominate six occasions when Council facilities can be used at no cost to the Mayor.
+To assist the Mayor in raising finances toward the Mayor raising funds for charity, the Council have resolved to allow the Mayor to nominate six occasions when Council facilities can be used at no cost to the Mayor.
 If the Mayor's Charity Ball is not held in the Town Hall, then there will be six other occasions when rights for this facility can be exercised.
 This facility is granted under specific conditions

-- > The event is for the pursuance of the Mayors Charity fund and for no other purpose - > The booking has to be made through the Council's booking system for audit purposes - > The use of facilities at no charge form is completed for the general record.
+- > The event is for the pursuance of the Mayor raising funds for charity and for no other purpose - > The booking has to be made through the Council's booking system for audit purposes - > The use of facilities at no charge form is completed for the general record.